madmann91/All-In-A-Mouse-s-Night/README.md

 ## Controls

-Mouse to aim, and WASD to move, ESC to display the in-game menu with an awesome OpenGL-accelerated UI.
+Mouse to aim, WASD to move, and ESC to display the in-game menu (with an awesome OpenGL-accelerated UI!)